 You may also use the planner for other communications with teachers.
 On occasions, teachers may write a note of praise or concern to you in the planner.

 At Roundwood we strongly encourage all students to spend time outside of the normal home learning periods doing independent study.
-To this effect, all students can access their work folders from home and access the school webmail by following the links shown below.
+To this effect, all students can access their work folders from home using RM Portico accessed via RM Unify (link available in the footer of the website) and access the school email (also from RM Unify).